AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/architecture.rst

 Stopping an environment leaves its database available for the next ``up``.
 Use ``bin/dev down --drop-db`` for a clean reset, with ``--yes`` in non-interactive automation.
+Prefer dropping the database before removing a worktree.
+If the worktree is removed first, its machine-wide registry record retains the database name and ownership information needed by cleanup tooling; do not put passwords or other application configuration in that record.
 Before adopting a release with documented compatibility changes, stop active environments and follow its changelog instructions.
 Invalid worktree state under ``.dev-server`` can be regenerated after confirming that no interrupted database setup needs recovery.